bmurithi/stima-data/README.md

 # Energy Monitoring Data (Kenya)

-> This data is in no way canon - Data is only provided for curious minds.

 This data is a log of estimated cost of energy applications snapshoted from a Kenya Power simulation.

+> This data is in no way canon.
+It is only provided for those curious about application consumption.
+> Fiat energy cost values are only a snapshot with no implied veracity.
+> The cost per unit of energy is down the cumulative consumption in a billable period.
+  It varies across use and customer type (domestic/industrial and so on)

+# Tools

 Data is collected from a WEMO switch using the script in [tools](./tools/scripts/).